 March 12, 2014

 The 2014 CAFE Electric Aircraft Symposium will be an incredible meeting of experts and thought-leaders in the areas of electric- and sustainable-aviation.
 A new program has been posted and demonstrates a star-studded list of presenters.
 Dr. Qichao Hu of MIT will present a multi-fold advance in energy storage density, Dr. Ajay Misra of NASA will present super-magnets made by nano-technology and Dr. Gecheng Zha of Univ. of Miami will present high-efficiency forward swept ePropellers.
 CAFE's EAS VIII will be held April 25, 26, 2014 in Santa Rosa, California.
-Early bird discounted tuition will soon be available online here for those who register before February 28.
+Early bird discounted tuition is available now for those who register before February 28.

 CAFE at the American Institute of Aeronautics and Astronautics (AIAA) Aviation 2013 Conference